-We went across the rather large Serangoon East Dam and followed the Lorong Halus Park Connector along the Sungei Serangoon River.
-We were meant to have a look at the Lorong Halus Wetland but somehow didn’t think about it at the time.
+Cross over the rather large Serangoon East Dam and follow the Lorong Halus Park Connector along the Sungei Serangoon River.
+Here you can detour to the Lorong Halus Wetland.
 While this was a landfill at some point in time, now it is a water bio-treatment system that incorporates plants into the treatment process.

-Crossing the Halus Bridge brought us on the Punggol Promenade Riverside Walk.
-It was a lot busier here than on the other side of the river.
+Crossing the Halus Bridge brings you to the Punggol Promenade Riverside Walk, and it’s often busier here than on the other side of the river.
 This shady promenade is a popular bicycling route and connects to the Sungei Serangoon Park Connector.
 It is quite pleasant to walk here along the river, except for the view of all the new flats that are being built here, a concrete jungle.

 A right turn onto the Serangoon Park Connector gets you to Punggol Park.
 This park connector is along a not so nice looking waterway, basically a straight concrete basin and much less nice than the Punggol Waterway at the start of the hike.